jz674/Markov-Documentation/README.md

 ![alt text](https://github.com/jz674/Markov_Documentation/blob/main/assets/Screen%20Shot%202021-02-06%20at%203.12.06%20AM.png)

 # [Markov.run][5]
-## Design and Create Behavioral Scripts Effortlessly and Automatically
+## Design and Create Behavioral Scripts for You
 > Made by Developers for Developers

 Markov creates [synthetic users][6] to proactively test your software and trigger issues before your users do.
 Our synthetic users behave just like your real users would, allowing Markov to ensure previously developed software still works as expected.
 Unliked other testing tools, Markov applies a probabilistic model for creating test cases and is self-driven with no maintaince or special training needed.

 # Table of Contents
 - [Mission](#mission)